-Catch a wave, walk in the woods, climb a cliff.
-Shoot the rapids, explore a cave, bike, and hike, then bike some more.
-With hundreds of miles of Adriatic coastline, eight national parks, lush islands, soaring mountains, abundant wildlife and more, Croatia is the Promised Land for active travelers who love the outdoors.
+Bike along the coast, catch a wave, walk in the woods, explore a cave—then bike some more.
+With hundreds of miles of Adriatic coastline, eight national parks, lush islands, soaring mountains, abundant wildlife and more, Croatia is a mecca for active travelers who love the outdoors.

 Best Place to scale a rock wall: Paklenica National Park, Northern Dalmatia

 Even if the only rock wall you’ve ever climbed was inside a gym, you will be able to make it to the top at some level at Paklenica, less than 30 miles northwest of Zadar in the southeastern Velebit range.
 With 400 climbing routes over a variety of karst formations, there is an experience for just about every level of climber at Paklenica.
 The most challenging: the formidable Anića Kuk, a rock face that soars more than 1,100 feet from its base.